mcarreon/GTNH-CropAutomation/README.md

 5) There is a PKIX path building error when downloading the files from GitHub

 _Solution: This is from having outdated java certificates.
-Try updating your java (21 is recommended), but be prepared to manually install the files by typing "edit <filename>.lua" and copy-pasting the code from GitHub._
+Try updating your java (21 is recommended), but be prepared to manually install the files by copy-pasting the code from GitHub.
+The "Other Helpful Commands" section below can help with that._

 ## Recommended Crops